MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-secure-score.md

 - Global reader

 > [!NOTE]
 > If you want to follow the principle of least privilege access (where you only give users and groups the permissions, they need to do their job), Microsoft recommends that you remove any existing elevated Azure Active Directory global roles for users and/or security groups assigned a custom role with Secure Score permissions.
-This will ensure that the custom unified RBAC roles will take effect.
+This will ensure that the custom Microsoft 365 Defender Unified RBAC roles will take effect.

 ## Risk awareness